stratoberry/go-gpsd/README.md

 	fmt.Println("Location updated", report.Lat, report.Lon)
 }</code></pre>

-Due to nature of GPSD reports your filter will manually have to cast the type of the passed in argument to a proper `*gpsd.Report` struct pointer.
+Due to the nature of GPSD reports your filter will manually have to cast the type of the argument it received to a proper `*gpsd.Report` struct pointer.

 After installing all needed filters, call the `Watch` method to start observing reports.
 Please note that at this time installed filters can't be removed.

 <pre><code>done := gps.Watch()
-<-done</code></pre>
+&lt;-done</code></pre>

 `Watch()` will span a new goroutine in which all data processing will happen, `done` channel won't send anything.